-Wilmot Cancer Institute and the University of Rochester Medical Center provide a variety of funding mechanisms to support cancer researchers.
+Wilmot Cancer Institute, the University of Rochester Medical Center, and external funders provide a variety of funding mechanisms to support cancer researchers.

 Wilmot Team Science Pilot Studies 2021